By Michael Lanza

 Traditionally, backpackers have taken three weeks to thru-hike the entire JMT, a pace of about 10 miles a day.
 Today, with lighter gear, good training, and smart planning, many cut the time to two weeks or less.
 For instance, a 15-day itinerary requires averaging 14.7 miles per day—which is entirely feasible for fit backpackers.

-Begin each day relatively early—a smart plan to take advantage of the coolest hours of the day, anyway—and average 2.5 mph while walking, and you can hike 15 miles in six hours.
+Begin each day early—a smart plan to take advantage of the coolest hours of the day, anyway—and average 2.5 mph while walking, and you can hike 15 miles in six hours.
 Assuming two hours of rest time over the course of the day, that’s eight hours on the trail each day—an 8-to-4 workday.
-Arrive with your legs in pretty good shape and you’ll grow accustomed to that pace quickly.
+Even at 2 mph with two hours of down time, you can cover 12 miles in eight hours.
+Arrive with your legs in good shape and you’ll grow accustomed to that pace quickly.
 Experiment with backpacking longer days and traveling light on shorter trips before your JMT thru-hike.

 Except for the high passes, the JMT is not, step for step, as difficult as hiking in other parts of the country.
 Give serious thought to food supply and daily mileage, because leaving Muir Trail Ranch with 10 or 11 days worth of food will add about 20 pounds to your pack as you head for the JMT’s highest passes.